adedner/dune-fempy/doc/sphinx/usage.rst

 The advantage of using this method, is that it lets us change the model slightly without having to recompile it completely.

 Note that we can also use coefficients and constants with :ref:`grid functions <gridfunctions>`.
 For ordinary grid functions the procedure is the same as above, but with grid functions created using C++ code, there are a couple of extra things to consider.
-See the following example.
+See the following example from the grid function section extended.

 .. code-block:: python